vitiral/vitiral.github.io/_posts/2017-09-12-password-manager-in-rust-using-argon2.md

 [litevault][2] using scrypt to decrypt AND encrypt the passwords.
 That was cool, but had several issues:
 - Didn't run on python3.
-I'm pretty good at writing for both but I kept hitting minor bugs and finall just gave u.
+I'm pretty good at writing for both but I kept hitting minor bugs and finally just gave up.
 - Adding passwords was a pain -- I wrote a helper to "merge" two vaults but it was a nerve wracking experience.
 - The thought of forgetting to commit the vault was scarry -- the